Kaaaron/AnimationActorSystemDocs/README.md

 In Blueprint this is done by implementing the event `BlueprintSpawnActors`.
 Natively `virtual void SpawnActors( USkeletalMeshComponent* MeshComp, TArray<AActor*>& SpawnedActors);` should be overriden.
 Both have SpawnedActors as an output defined.
-Any actor that gets spawned should be added to that array, so
+Any actor that gets spawned should be added to that array, so it can be destroyed once the NotifyState Ends.

+## AnimActor Destruction Interface

+The System provides the Interface `IAnimActorDestructionInterface` to be implemented in any actor that you want to spawn via the `UAnimNotifyState_SpawnActorBase`.
+This is optional, you can assign any actor when spawning, independent whether it implements the interface or not.

+It contains the method `RequestDestruction` that allows the actor to return a bool when the notifystates requests to destroy it.
+By default this will return `true` which tells the notifystate to to go on and destroy it, when the NotifyState ends.

+**If `false` is returned the actor will not be automatically destroyed.** Then it is up to the actor/an external system to destroy it.